 During the founding of East Kent Sudbury we established five core values of our project: Freedom, Democracy, Trust, Responsibility and Equality.
 These values have served us well, however, they were chosen by well-meaning adults prior to us having a mixed-age learning community.
 Since then we have attempted to define what these values mean in practice through many hours of discussion, negotiation and play.
 Our law book has grown and evolved as we seek a consensus on what it means to exercise your own freedom without infringing on the freedom of others.
 Here are some examples of that in action:

 Noise.
-No disturbing noisy activity inside the building.
+No disturbingly noisy activity inside the building.
 The upper floors of the building are for quieter activities, noise levels should not disturb others work.

 Media consent.
 Before allowing others to watch / play media content with you that is not suitable to all you must inform them of its nature and check they consent.